guardianproject/info/content/blog/2015-06-30-orfox-aspiring-to-bring-tor-browser-to-android.md

   * Orweb is built upon the bundled WebView (Webkit) browser component inside of the Android operating system.
 This has proven to be problematic because we cannot control the version of that component, and cannot upgrade it directly when bugs are found.
 In addition, Google has made it very difficult to effectively control the network proxy settings of all aspects of this component, making it difficult to guarantee that traffic will not leak on all devices and OS versions.

   * Orweb also only provides a very limited amount of capability of Tor Browser, primarily related to reducing browser fingerprinting, minimizing disk writes, and cookie and history management.
-It trys to mimic some of the settings of Tor Browser, but doesn&#8217;t actually use any of the actual code written for Tor Browser security hardening.
+It trys to mimic some of the settings of Tor Browser, but doesn’t actually use any of the actual code written for Tor Browser security hardening.

   * Orweb does have an advantage which is that it less than 2MB while Orfox is in the 25-30MB range.
 This is primarily because Orweb relies on many components built into Android, so it does not need to bundle them.
 Orfox contains the full stack of code necessary for a complete browser, and thus is more secure and dependable, but also larger.
 The Mozilla Mobile team is working on reducing the size of their binaries, and the Orfox team is focused on this, as well, since we are disabling some of the components that have contributed the browser bloat.